 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are generally handled at the state level.
-Once your solar panel system meets the threshold (generally a small amount of energy production), you are eligible to receive SRECs that you can then sell to your utility company or other buyers.
-The money you make is generally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives might be available to you if your solar system produces over a specified (typically small) amount of electricity.
+Performance-based incentives are normally handled at the state level.
+You can sell the SRECs you receive to your utility company or other buyers, and the money you receive in return is generally considered part of your taxable income.

 Federal Solar Incentives

-The ITC covers solar systems installed after January 1, 2006 and allows you to deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
-You can receive this credit for a solar panel system installed on a primary or secondary residence in the United States that you own.
+The ITC applies towards solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
+You can claim this credit for solar panels installed on a primary or secondary residence that you own in the United States.
 The original claim amount was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
 There is no maximum amount you can claim.

-To find out exactly how much the ITC could save you, get in touch with your local Colonial Park solar panel installer.
+To better understand exactly how much the ITC could save you, get in touch with your local Colonial Park solar panel installer.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Colonial Park solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.
+Your local Colonial Park solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.